thu-ml/RoboticsDiffusionTransformer/docs/pretrain.md

 # Pipeline of Pre-Training RDT

-Firstly, you need to install the prerequisites for RDT (see *Installation* in [README](../README.md)).
+Firstly, you need to install the prerequisites for RDT (see [README](../README.md#installation)).
 Then, you can install the prerequisites for TensorFlow Dataset (in another Conda environment).

 ## Installation for TensorFlow Dataset